jennybell/bank-tech-test/README.md

   ### Still to deal with:

-  - Can't withdraw more than balance
   - Can't deposit or withdraw negative amount or 0

+  ### dealt with:

+  - Can't withdraw more than account balance